I’ve decided the term mansplaining needs to lose the gender reference.

 Yes, men do it, but women do it too, not to mention non-binary folk: So it’s not mansplaining, it’s just splaining.*

-I know it can be annoying to be on the receiving end of a splaining session, but it doesn’t always have to be:
+I know it can be annoying to be on the receiving end of a splaining session, but it’s not always coming from a negative place:

-— Splaining is how someone demonstrates their fragile superiority, or how they walk through the steps so you two can work together to see if there’s something missing.
+— Splaining is how someone demonstrates their fragile superiority… or how they walk through the steps together with you to see if there’s something missing.